| || |

 - Does the Information Technology Department provide technical support to residents or businesses?

-- Does the library have eBooks and/or e-Audiobooks?
+- Does the library have meeting rooms for rent to the public?

 - Doesn’t Roseville Electric have to purchase the renewable power to meet State of California guidelines?
 So why should I pay more when you have to buy it anyway?